DDMAL/linkedmusic-website/papers.md

 ***

+Arnold, Matthias.
+2022.
+“Multilingual Research Projects: Non-Latin Script Challenges for Making Use of Standards, Authority Files, and Character Recognition.” *Digital Studies / Le Champ Numérique* 12 (1):36.

+> Academic research about digital non-Latin script (hereafter: NLS) research data can pose a number of challenges just because the material is from a region where the Latin alphabet was not used.
+Not all of them are easy to spot.
+In this paper, the author introduces two use cases to demonstrate different aspects of the complex tasks that may be related to NLS material.
+The first use case focuses on metadata standards used to describe NLS material.
+Taking the VRA Core 4 XML as example, they will show where they found limitations for NLS material and how they were able to overcome them by expanding the standard.
+In the second use case, they look at the research data itself.
+Although the full-text digitization of western newspapers from the 20th century usually is not problematic anymore, this is not the case for Chinese newspapers from the Republican era (1912–1949).
+A major obstacle here is the dense and complex layout of the pages, which prevents OCR solutions from getting to the character recognition part.
+In the authors approach, they are combining different manual and computational methods like crowdsourcing, pattern recognition, and neural networks to be able to process the material in a more efficient way.
+The two use cases illustrate that data standards or processing methods that are established and stable for Latin script material may not always be easily adopted to non-Latin script research data.

+***

 Bigelow, Ian.
 2022.
 “Conducting the Opera: The Evolution of the RDA Work to the Share-VDE Opus and BIBFRAME Hub.”
 In *Linking Theory and Practice of Digital Libraries*, 335–50.
 Padua, Italy: Springer. https://doi.org/10.1007/978-3-031-16802-4.